pliu/k8splayground/README.md

 conftest-checks contains a suite of Rego rules against which Helm-generated manifests should be checked for correctness.
 Documentation can be found [here](conftest-checks/README.md).

 pod-behaviour contains a set of Dockerfiles, manifests, and instructions for experimenting with container and Pod behaviour (e.g., termination grace period, shutdown hooks and signals, exit codes and restart policies).
+This is a good module to start with as containers are at the heart of Kubernetes.
 Documentation can be found [here](pod-behaviour/README.md).

 The Makefile contains targets for creating and destroying the cluster, applying and deleting the various applications, and other helpers (e.g. running Prometheus rule tests).